Knaresborough Scriven Park by-election: Your candidates questioned

 There are three candidates for this vote, including Jaqui Renton (Conservatives), Sharon-Theresa Calvert (Labour) and Andy Bell (Liberal Democrats).

-A final decision on which path to take will be announced by the government this week before elections to the new council structure in May 2022.

-Meanwhile, there have been no full elections to Harrogate Borough Council this year and because of the reorganisation plans, it is likely they will never be held again.

-The last time elections were held for the Knaresborough Scriven Park seat in 2018 Conservative Samantha Mearns won with 457 votes just ahead of Liberal Democrat Matthew Walker (441 votes) and Labour's Andrew Wright (291 votes).
+The last time elections were held for the Knaresborough Scriven Park seat on the borough council in 2018, Conservative Samantha Mearns won with 457 votes just ahead of Liberal Democrat Matthew Walker (441 votes) and Labour's Andrew Wright (291 votes).

 The turnout was 36% of 3,266 eligible voters.